 On this Industry Resources page we’ve assembled the most current and relevant resources in running a tourism business on the Oregon Coast.
 These information resources and tools will help you understand who travels to the Oregon Coast, why they travel and what their spending behaviors are once they get here.

-Other resources include our industry calendar where you can find professional development opportunities as well as when and where important and fun industry planning meetings are!
-Please join us at them and share your thought and creativity in helping us build a vibrant tourism industry that improved the livability of our coastal communities while offering unique world class experiences that keep our visitors coming back.
+Other resources include industry events listings where you can find professional development opportunities as well as information regarding industry planning meetings.
+Please join us and share your thoughts in helping us build a vibrant tourism industry that improves the livability of our coastal communities while offering unique world class experiences that keep our visitors coming back.

 Recently Added Industry Stories

 It’s no secret that Oregon’s public lands and open spaces are one of its biggest assets.
 Of the 26.4 million overnight visitors to Oregon last year, 33 percent participated in an outdoor recreation activity during their stay.
 This equates to nearly 9 million people, 67 percent higher than the national average.
 While some towns such as Bend, Portland and Newport already benefit greatly from the…Continue Reading

 Getting to the Oregon Coast is an experience in and of itself.
 Most routes to the Coast include a scenic drive along a rushing river, over the Coast Range, by historic landmarks, and through quaint towns.
 Yet some are more celebrated than others.
 Community leaders in Waldport hope that visitors will consider Marys Peak to Pacific, a meandering 72-mile route along the Alsea River between Corvallis…Continue Reading